neams-th-coe/cardinal/doc/content/tutorials/pincell1.md

 !listing /tutorials/lwr_solid/openmc.i
   block=Postprocessors

+You will likely notice that many of the always-included MOOSE blocks are not present in the `openmc.i` input.
+[OpenMCCellAverageProblem](/problems/OpenMCCellAverageProblem.md) automatically adds the `heat_source`, `temp`, and `density` (if density is coupled to OpenMC) variables in the `openmc.i` input, so these will never appear in the OpenMC wrapper file explicitly.

 In addition to the wrapping of OpenMC in the `openmc.i` input file, we need to create the XML input files used to run OpenMC from the Python script shown earlier.